Penicillium rubens: Genome

 The mitochondrial genome consists of 31,790 bp and 17 ORFs.
-Enzymes synthesised from the nuclear genome are not sufficient for complete synthesis of penicillin.
-Enzymes of the final biosynthetic pathway such as acyl-CoA:isopenicillinN acyltransferase28 and phenylacetyl-CoA ligase are synthesised in separate cell organelles called microbodies (peroxisomes).
+Enzymes of the final biosynthetic pathway such as acyl-CoA:isopenicillinN acyltransferase28 and phenylacetyl-CoA ligase are trafficked to separate cell organelles called microbodies (peroxisomes).
 The peroxisome gene pex11 is essential for controlling the amount of penicillin synthesis; the more the gene is activated (expressed), the more the penicillins.

 Uses

-P. rubens is the principal source of a class of antibiotics, penicillins.
-The species produces three such compounds, benzylpenicillin (G), phenoxymethylpenicillin (V) and octanoylpenicillin (K).
-Penicillin G is the first naturally occurring compound isolated and used as an antibiotic.
-It is also the source of cephalosporins.